Skip to Content

 Does bird poop damage solar panels?

-Yes, bird poop can damage your solar panels.
+Bird poop can damage solar panels over time.

 Can bird droppings be composted safely?